Destroy this temple and I will rebuild it. 2:13-22

 v15-16.
 Making a whip out of strong reeds, Jesus set about driving the traders out of the temple precincts.
 Unlike Mark, where the traders are described as a "den of robbers" (thieves), the issue here is over their trading in "my Father's house" - it's not a shop.

 v22.
-Only after the resurrection and through the ministry of the Holy Spirit (cf. 14:26), were the disciples able to understand the meaning of Jesus mysterious words.
+Only after the resurrection and through the ministry of the Holy Spirit (cf. 14:26), were the disciples able to understand the meaning of Jesus' mysterious words.
 It was only then that they "believed" his words and the scripture that they rested on.

-The house of the Lord
+The house of the Lord|

 "Zeal for your house will consume me."

 There is an interesting pseudo scientific theory floating around that inanimate objects, such as stone, can absorb, or better, record significant events that are played out beside them.
 The theory is used to explain ghosts.
 A haunted house has simply recorded some horrific event in the past and replays it when triggered by a particular set of environmental factors.
-It's true isn't it, that some houses we enter give us a warm sensation while others leave us with a chill up the spine?
+It's true isn't it, that some houses we enter give us a warm sensation, a happy feeling, while others leave us with a chill up the spine?

 Church buildings are often warm and comforting.
 Maybe they have absorbed something of the wonder and beauty of all that is played out in them Sunday by Sunday.
 Maybe it's just that the building triggers special memories, a christening, a dedication, a marriage, even the farewell.
 Of course, it's common to speak of the church as the sanctuary of the Lord, his dwelling place, his shrine, temple.
 If that were so, there would certainly be a special buzz in the building, but of course, God's dwelling place is in a building not made by hands.

-1. Is it important to maintain our church buildings, and if so, why? if not, why not?
+1. Is it important to maintain our church buildings, and if so, why?
+If not, why not?

 2. With the tendency to centralize Christian worship, many of our small branch-church buildings are being sold off to serve as private homes.
 What do you think about this trend?